Riya1608/PyQt5/README.md

 # PyQt5
-Code Snippets to learn developing GUIs with PyQt5
+The Code Snippets to learn developing GUIs with PyQt5